Fostering consensus-driven foundations for change

 World Business Council for Sustainable Development

-Founding Director, Center on Global Energy Policy
+Founding Director of Columbia's Center on Global Energy Policy

 Director of Sustainable Finance, SYSTEMIQ; Director of the Blended Finance Taskforce